 3. Don’t Over Accessorize Accessories don’t make a home so don’t over do it buying lots and lots of decorative items that you’ll then need to find a place for!
+Far better to invest in some great wall art, this can totally change the style of a space, particularly to add ambiance in a living room.
 Over the years I’ve found it really therapeutic to occasionally empty a space and then add back in only what I really like to bring those elements to life and let them be showcased without loads of clutter around them.
 You’ll be amazed at how much more you love your things when you put them in a different place, more on that coming soon.

 4.Airing Totally understated in my view!
 Every morning I challenge you to fling open your windows, even in winter and let the fresh air in.
 Our French Dr is a massive advocate of this to keep a healthy body and mind and I agree.
 Just as you feel revitalised after a brisk walk, your home, however opulent or humble will love you for it too.
 It stands to reason to let old air and energy out, let go of any bad feelings or smells!!! and start each day anew.

 5.Fresh Flowers and Fragrance you don’t have to spend a fortune to allow yourself the luxury of sccent or some cheerful fresh blooms.
 Maybe you’re good with houseplants?
 I’m not but that’s not to say I don’t love the fresh boho look that’s so popular at the moment with hanging planters and simple white and black decor.